simonesilvestroni/m2m-website/_pages/colophon.md

 ## Copyright

-The **text content** of this website is [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
+The _text content_ of this website is [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0).
 It means you are free to share — copy and redistribute the material in any medium or format, adapt — remix, transform, and build upon the material for any purpose, even commercially.
 You must give appropriate credit, provide a link to the license, and indicate if changes were made.

-Everything connected to Minutes to Midnight's **branding and published music** is strictly copyrighted by Simone Silvestroni.
+Everything connected to Minutes to Midnight's _branding and published music_ is strictly copyrighted by Simone Silvestroni.

 ## Trademark

-Minutes to Midnight is a registered trademark. **Minutes to Midnight**&trade; logo, in all its variants, are use trademarks for the trading name of Simone Silvestroni.
+Minutes to Midnight is a registered trademark.
+Minutes to Midnight&trade; logo, in all its variants, are use trademarks for the trading name of Simone Silvestroni.